The content on this page is marketing communication

 There are clear limitations to the methodologies referred to in section 7 as well as to the data sources and data processing referred to in the section 8.
 The first limitation is lack of data availability.
 There are also significant biases in ESG data, where quantity is conflated with quality data as well as data consistency issues.
 Time inconsistency of data and increasing expansion of data coverage can result in a data-lag, with new information manifesting in quarterly controls that was not known when the company was screened, which can also influence investment decisions.
 These data consistency issues pertain to ESG data values for one variable for one specific time period varying from source to source, which reduces the validity of such data as well as best guess estimates that might be used as proxies for missing data.

-However, such limitations do not affect the attainment of environmental or social characteristics promoted by the equityproducts as such.
+However, such limitations do not affect the attainment of environmental or social characteristics promoted by the equity products as such.
 As the attainment of said characteristics is defined by process and how this process is systematically and routinely integrated into the investment process rather than promulgating a data-driven outcome claim on behalf of the investment strategy.
 Yet, these limitations do dilute the efficacy of company-specific ESG analysis and ESG integration for the products.
-SKAGEN seeks to address such limitations by prioritising data coverage on the most salient and material ESG factors, which will vary from sector to sector.
+The portfolio manager seeks to address such limitations by prioritising data coverage on the most salient and material ESG factors, which will vary from sector to sector.
 Specific actions to address these limitations therefore focus on cross-referencing data across different sources to ensure a certain level of data consensus, reconciling third-party data against company disclosures, engaging and requesting data directly from investment companies or using appropriate estimates where relevant.

 10. Due diligence